The age-old debate of the chicken and the egg has always fascinated me.

 How Does Thought Leadership Content Attract Investors & VCs?

-Thought leadership content is a subset of content marketing, under the general umbrella of startup marketing:
+Thought leadership content is a subset of content marketing under the umbrella of startup marketing:

-However, the major difference between thought leadership content and non-thought leadership content lies in the content writing technique.
+However, the major difference between thought leadership and non-thought leadership content lies in the writing technique.

 Here’s what I mean.